HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Cardiology Technicians.

 Patient preparation: Prepare patients for procedures by explaining the process, positioning them, and connecting them to monitoring devices.

-Monitoring patients: Observe patients during procedures, monitoring their blood pressure and heart rate using EKG equipment.
+Monitoring patients: Observe patients during procedures and monitor their blood pressure and heart rate using EKG equipment.

 Record-keeping: Obtain, record, and maintain accurate patient records, including medical histories and test results.